Co-President

 Nathan.Eva@monash.edu

-Dr Nathan Eva is a senior lecturer in the Department of Management at the Monash Business School.
+Dr Nathan Eva is an Associate Professor in the Department of Management at the Monash Business School.
 He is a multi-award award-winning lecturer and dynamic public speaker with an innate ability to establish a rapport with students and convey information with clarity and enthusiasm.

 Dr Eva received his PhD from Monash University in 2014, received the 2015 Emerald/EFMD Outstanding Doctorial Research Award in Leadership, awarded as a 2016 Greenleaf Scholar by the Greenleaf Centre for Servant Leadership, and was selected for the 2016 Wharton Business School ECR Development Program.
 He was nominated for the 2017 and 2016 Vice-Chancellor’s Award for Teaching Excellence, received the 2016 and 2013 Dean’s Award for Teaching Excellence at the Monash Business School, and been consistently recognized for outstanding teaching by the Office of the Vice-Provost (Learning and Teaching).